Michael Morrissey (writer): Literary career

 A short film by Costa Botes of one of Morrissey's stories, Stalin's Sickle, won the Grand Jury Prize at the Clermont-Ferrand Short Film Festival, in France, in 1988.
+Morrissey also created the original screenplay for The Last Surrealist, a film directed by Paul Judge and nominated for Best Short Film at the 1993 New Zealand Film and TV Awards.